User Guide

 • Image processing

 The following provides some basic information about these steps.
-For more detailed information please have a look at the notebooks in the examples folder.
-You can easily start a binder session via the badge in the README and give the notebooks a try without having to install anything.
+For more detailed information please have a look at the Examples.
+You can easily launch notebooks via the colab-badge badge and give the notebooks a try!

 Reading in raw data